-For information regarding our Adjusted EBITDA, see "-Summary Consolidated Financial and Operating Data-Non-GAAP Measures."
+For more information regarding our use of non-GAAP measures, including Adjusted EBITDA, see "-Summary Consolidated Financial and Operating Data-Non-GAAP Measures" elsewhere in this prospectus.

-Our selected unaudited financial data for the three months ended September 30, 2016 may not be indicative of our financial results for future interim periods or for the full year ending December 31, 2016.
+Our preliminary unaudited interim financial information for the three months ended September 30, 2016 may not be indicative of our financial results for future interim periods or for the full year ending December 31, 2016.
 See "Risk Factors-Risk Factors Relating to Our Business and Industry-Our operating results may fluctuate, which could make our future results difficult to predict, and may fall below investor or analyst expectations."